yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 **Check if the `Mission` is available:**

-This checks if the mission can be completed.
+This checks if the mission is available to be completed.
 In other words, this checks if the mission's Gate can be opened.
-For example, in ScheduleMission

 ``` cpp
 if (someMission->isAvailable()) {